 Now if you are looking at a suspected bad box then you are likely not to see many markings on the box, top or bottom, the cigars will smell “bad”, they will not be straight, the bands will be out of alignment and the colors will not match.
 You may see spots on the cigars, water stains, as well as a white powder, mold, and the vein of the tobacco leaf may still be intact.
 The cigars may be soft when squeezed gently or as hard as a rock.
 Oh yeah, don’t forget that glass-top box thing.
 No no no….
 Some or all of these signs may be seen in a box of fake Cigars.

 Once you are satisfied with the look and hopefully the quality of the cigars then you can start talking price.
 Remember you get what you pay for.

-The revenue diverted as a result of the trade in counterfeit cigars is quite significant, in the multi-millions of dollars, and this affects the country of origin dramatically.
-Many of the least paid people of the industry, mainly the local farmers and “cigar rollers”, are the ones who loose out on work because of a lack of demand for their product or skill.
+The revenue diverted as a result of the trade-in counterfeit cigars is quite significant, in the multi-millions of dollars, and this affects the country of origin dramatically.
+Many of the least paid people of the industry, mainly the local farmers and “cigar rollers”, are the ones who lose out on work because of a lack of demand for their product or skill.